centreon/centreon-documentation/versioned_docs/version-22.04/integrations/plugin-packs/procedures/cloud-gcp-compute-computeengine.md

 |             | DUMMYSTATUS          | Host state.
 Default is OK, do not modify it until you know what you are doing               |
 |             | DUMMYOUTPUT          | Host check output.
 Default is 'This is a dummy check'.
 Customize it with your own if needed |

-> **WARNING**: Service account key file must be stored on Centreon Poller. *centreon-engine* user account must have read privileges on that file.
+> Service account key file must be stored on Centreon Poller. *centreon-engine* user account must have read privileges on that file.

 ## FAQ